Lax-Phillips orbit counting in higher rank: Acknowledgements

 \section{Acknowledgements}

 Kontorovich is partially supported by NSF grant DMS-2302641, BSF grant 2020119.
-The authors would like to thank Valentin Blomer, Alex Gorodnik, and Zeev Rudnick for comments and suggestions on an earlier draft.
+The authors would like to thank Valentin Blomer, Alex Gorodnik, Zeev Rudnick, and the referees for comments and suggestions on an earlier draft.

 \hrulefill

 Department of Mathematics, Rutgers University, Hill Center - Busch Campus, 110 Frelinghuysen Road, Piscataway, NJ 08854-8019, USA. \emph{E-mail: \textbf{alex.kontorovich@rutgers.edu}}